 BOERNE AQUAPLEX

-Boerne Aquaplex is planned to be a 46,000-square-foot, privately-owned and -operated center that serves the aquatic instruction, recreation, and competition needs of schools, organizations, and individuals of all ages and abilities in the region.
+Boerne Aquaplex is planned to be about a 30,000-square-foot privately owned and operated center that serves the aquatic needs of the greater community, including schools, organizations, and individuals of all ages and abilities in the region.
 Boerne Aquaplex also will be home to Boerne Blaze Special Olympics swimming.

 Project Design